Madhubala – Ek Ishq Ek Junoon: Plot

 The preparation for grand wedding begins.
-Sultan falls in love with Madhu, and is now vengeful on RK.
+Sultan falls in love with Madhu, and is now vengeful towards RK.
 Being his half-brother, he uses this to humiliate him.
 Sultan refers to RK as a bastard as Mohan firstly married Meera.
 Sultan fakes his death and RK is jailed, until Madhu learns the truth.
 Sultan asks her to divorce RK and come to him to save him.
 Helpless, Madhu agrees.
 Enraged, RK uncovers Sultan's deeds and eventually kills Sultan with the police to save Madhu.

 Due to some reasons, RK is banned from Bollywood and plans to produce his own film.
-To help him, veteran director Mehul Chopra selects Madhu as the heroine but RK refuses and is actually fascinated by idea of her being heroine.
+To help him, veteran director Mehul Chopra selects Madhu as the heroine but RK refuses and is actually fascinated by the idea of her being the heroine.
 RK finds a heroine but is dissatisfied and vows not to pressurize Madhu to sign the film.
 Thinking his career is over, RK is about to commit suicide when his assistant Bittu informs him Madhu has stepped in as the heroine.

 Super excited, RK appears as the lead of his film in front of media with Madhu who marks her entry into Bollywood.
 He confesses that he loves and thanks Madhu for becoming his heroine.
 After sometime during shooting, RK is injured and suffers paralysis.
 Madhu decides to finish the film.
 RK develops insecurity to her due to her rising fame and being ignored by everyone because he is handicapped.
-Madhu gets pregnant but RK doesn't want a baby, breaking her heart.
+Madhu gets pregnant but RK does not want a baby, breaking her heart.

 The film "Ishq Ek Junoon" becomes a superhit, with RK out of his problems.
 Madhu miscarries and blames him who tries his best to avert her mind from getting into film industry.
-Later, Madhu turns a heroine like she was destined to be.
+Later, Madhu turns into a real-life heroine like she was destined to be.
 RK's look-alike KRK is introduced, hired by Kulbhushan for revenge for RK.
-KRK agrees to take RK's place in need of money but leaves his life when he realizes of separating him from Madhu.
+KRK agrees to take RK's place being in need of money but leaves his life when he realizes it will be separating him from Madhu.

-KRK returns to his hometown with prize money from RK for speaking up the truth and showing decency.
-Kulbhushan is arrested.
-Pregnant once again, Madhu gives birth to a girl whom RK also names Madhubala.
-He prophesies that she will become a superstar like her parents.
-RK and Madhu die in a bomb blast planned by Pam Harshvardhan kapoor and NikhilLamba.
-Radha escapes with baby Madhu.